baasbox/docs/RestAPI/Admin/admin_collections.rst

 **Description**: Deletes an existing new collection with the name specified in the URL.
 The user calling this API must belong to the Admin Role.

-**Warning**: When you delete a collection all the objects store in it are deleted as well.
+**Warning**: When you delete a collection all the objects stored in it are deleted as well.

 **Returns**: